-In FY 2013, Seminole Expressway experienced a slight decrease in traffic and a larger increase in toll revenue due to the recovery following the economic recession, as well as the toll rate adjustment during the last week of June 2012.
-Traffic declined by 1.4 percent in FY 2013 with a corresponding 22.3 percent increase in toll revenue reflecting the full effect of the June 24, 2012 rate adjustment.
-The traffic growth from 2013 to 2019 reflects continued economic recovery in the area and strong growth of tourism.
+The traffic growth from FY 2014 to FY 2019 reflects continued economic recovery in the area and strong growth of tourism.
 In FY 2020, Seminole Expressway traffic growth was consistent with previous years through February 2020, with an approximate growth of two percent for the period July 2019 through February 2020.
 Beginning in March 2020, traffic declined as a result of the COVID-19 pandemic.
 Accordingly, traffic declined over 30 percent for the four-month period ending June 2020, heavily contributing to the overall decline in traffic of 10.4 percent.
 Revenue declines were not as pronounced due to improvements in billing and collections during FY 2020.
 During the first month of FY 2021, traffic on Seminole Expressway was down 23 percent from the previous year.
 The impacts of the COVID-19 pandemic diminished during the remainder of FY 2021.
 Overall, Seminole Expressway traffic decreased by 3.3 percent and toll revenue decreased by 4.6 percent in FY 2021, reflective of lingering, albeit diminishing, COVID-19 pandemic impacts on commuter traffic along the corridor.
-In FY 2022, Seminole Expressway traffic increased 7.7 percent and toll revenue increased 5.1 percent compared to the prior year.
+Traffic increased by 7.7 percent in FY 2022, resulting in a revenue increase of 4.6 percent.
+In FY 2023, Seminole Expressway traffic increased 2.4 percent and toll revenue decreased 4.8 percent compared to the prior year.
+The decrease in toll revenue in FY 2023 was due to the \$3.0 million revenue loss associated with the 20-day toll suspension in response to Hurricane Ian (September 26 - October 15, 2022).
+In FY 2023, Seminole Expressway traffic growth was also impacted by construction activity related to the Wekiva Parkway connection to Seminole Expressway at I-4.
+The resulting overnight road closures at the I-4 interchange meant through trips on Seminole Expressway to I-4 were required to utilize an alternative route.

-Electronic toll collection on the Seminole Expressway is compatible with the other facilities in Central Florida such as the CFX's E-PASS[TM].
-Due to the interoperability of E-PASS[TM] and SunPass[®], both types of customers can use any Turnpike facility.
-As such, the ETC participation of 81 percent in FY 2022 consists of E-PASS[TM] and SunPass[®] customers.
-Systemwide declines in SunPass[®] participation from FY 2020 to FY 2022 were a result of changing new back-office business rules, see Section 3.1.5 for a detailed explanation.
+Electronic toll collection on the Seminole Expressway is compatible with the other facilities in Central Florida such as the CFX's E-PASSTM.
+Due to the interoperability of E-PASSTM and SunPass, both types of customers can use any Turnpike facility.
+As such, the ETC participation of nearly 81 percent in FY 2023 consists of E-PASSTM and SunPass customers.
+Turnpike management continues to focus on increasing SunPass participation by expanding promotional efforts to highlight the benefits of the SunPass program.
+More details on these SunPass initiatives are provided in Section 3.1.5.